-(1) Rural youth have latent talents and abilities which could be developed for the benefit of the society.
-Many rural youth die

-- (2) The youth are leaders of tomorrow.
+- (1) Rural youth have latent talents and abilities which could be developed for the benefit of the society.
+Many rural youth die with their talents because of lack of guidance and rural youth programmes designed for their welfare.
+The establishment of rural youth programmes particularly in agricultural extension helps to direct and activate the talents of the youth for their own benefits and that of the society. - (1) The youth are leaders of tomorrow.
 A rural youth programme in agricultural extension provides an avenue for preparing the youth to take up leadership positions and responsibilities.
-We become leaders in any given vocation if we are able to show discipline and master ship about the art and science of the vocation. - When the youth are not engaged in worthwhile ventures they become problem to the society.
+We become leaders in any given vocation if we are able to show discipline and master ship about the art and science of the vocation. - (1) When the youth are not engaged in worthwhile ventures they become problem to the society.
 Rural youth programmes are built around the philosophy of helping the youth to help themselves.
 These programmes help the youth to achieve their educational and economic goals.
 When the youth are gainfully employed they do not involve themselves in acts inimical to society.
-The youth stage of life calls for proper management on the part of the leaders in order to reduce youth restiveness, crisis, idleness and deviant behaviours. - (4) The organised youths benefit more from government development initiatives than the unorganised youths.
+The youth stage of life calls for proper management on the part of the leaders in order to reduce youth restiveness, crisis, idleness and deviant behaviours. - (1) The organised youths benefit more from government development initiatives than the unorganised youths.